folio-org/okapi/doc/internal-modules.md

 services to behave like modules, and what the implications will be.
 This is a working document, always under construction.
-When the job is all done, lots of this has become irrelevant, and the rest should be included in the real documentation...
+When the job is all done, lots of this has become irrelevant, and the rest should be included in the real documentation.

 ## Overview:
-* Instead of Okapi just serving things like `/_/modules`, make it use a proper pipeline for such
+* Instead of Okapi just serving things like `/_/modules`, make it use a proper pipeline for such.
-* That implies that we can have auth checks in the pipeline, and finally have access control for Okapi administration
+* That implies that we can have auth checks in the pipeline, and finally have access control for Okapi administration.
 * Since we will have access control, each request needs to be made on behalf of a tenant, by a logged-in user.
 * There is a start-up problem: We need to act on behalf of a tenant in order